wpendl99/.github/profile/webFrameworks/performanceMonitoring/performanceMonditoring.md

 For the context of this discussion, latency is defined as the delay that your user experiences before a request is satisfied.

-Let's look at each of these performance areas and then we can suggest some tools for measuring and improving the results.
+Let's look at each of these performance areas, and then we can suggest some tools for measuring and improving the results.

 ## Browser application latency